casaletto/alby.assemblyShellExtension/README.md

 # what are the key artifacts?

-a C++ ATL COM windows explorer shell extension dll:
+a C++ ATL COM windows explorer shell extension dll

     bin\alby.assemblyShellExtension.dll

-a  C#.net dll that reflects other .net assemblies, provides attribute information to the dll above:
+a  C#.net dll that reflects other .net assemblies, provides attribute information to the dll above

     bin\alby.assemblyAttributes.exe

-and the required configuration file for the above C# dll:
+and the required configuration file for the above C# dll

     bin\alby.assemblyAttributes.exe.config